carved4/bflip/README.md

 # bflip

-flip a single bit in a windows kernel driver's pe checksum field to generate a new file hash while preserving code signing and functionality.
+generate multiple unique hashes of a windows kernel driver by randomizing the pe checksum field while preserving code signing and functionality.

 ## what it does

 - finds the pe checksum field in a .sys driver file
-- randomly flips one bit in the 4-byte checksum
+- generates random uint32 values to write to the checksum
-- generates a completely different sha256 hash
+- creates completely different sha256 hashes for each file
 - keeps the authenticode signature valid
 - driver loads and runs exactly the same
+- can generate up to 2^32 (4,294,967,296) unique variations

 ## why this works